-- · Expected term.
-We use the "simplified method" to determine the expected term of the stock option. - Expected volatility.
+· Expected term.
+We use the "simplified method" to determine the expected term of the stock option.

+- Expected volatility.
 Our expected volatility is derived using the average historical volatility of public companies of similar size and industry because we believe the expected volatility will approximate historical volatility, due to the fact that we had no trading history prior to our initial public offering. - Risk-free interest rate.
-The risk free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term of the options for each option group. - Expected dividend yield.
+The risk free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term of the options for each option group. - · Expected dividend yield.
 We have never declared or paid any cash dividends on our common stock and do not presently plan to pay cash dividends on our common stock in the foreseeable future.
 Consequently, we use an expected dividend yield of zero.

-The following table sets forth the estimated weighted-average fair values of our stock options granted in the years ended December 31, 2016, 2015 and 2014, and the assumptions on which they were based:
+The following table sets forth the estimated weighted-average fair values of our stock options granted in the years ended December 31, 2017, 2016 and 2015, and the assumptions on which they were based:

+Yea ar Ended

 December 31,

-2016 2015 2014
+2017 2016 2015

 Expected term 6 years 6 years 6 years

-Expected volatility 43% 60% 60%
+Expected volatility 44% 43% 60%

-Risk-free interest rate 1% 2% 2%
+Risk-free interest rate 2% 1% 2%

 Expected dividend yield 0% 0% 0%

-Weighted-average fair value on the date of grant \$ 4.43 \$ 1.91 \$ 0.47
+Weighted-average fair value on the date of grant \$ 11.81 \$ 4.43 \$ 1.91